pedrobdfp/eDNA_haplo_frequencies/README.md

 Welcome!
 This repository contains code and simulations associated with the manuscript:

-**"Estimating Organism Abundance Using Within-Sample Haplotype Frequencies of eDNA Metabarcoding Data"**
+**"Estimating Organism Abundance Using Within-Sample Haplotype Frequencies of eDNA Data"**
 *Pedro F. P. Brandão-Dias, Gledis Guri, Megan Shaffer, Elizabeth A. Allan, and Ryan P. Kelly*

 This work presents a statistical framework for estimating the number of individual contributors (N)